 Compelling and utterly devastating, Killers of the Flower Moon is a work of narrative nonfiction that exposes "one of the most chilling conspiracies in American history," as the description aptly puts it.
 Consider this required listening on a chapter in American history that you didn't learn in school.

-Unlike the other true crime audiobooks on this list, The Feather Thief does not involve murder.
+Unlike the other true crime audiobooks here, The Feather Thief does not involve murder.
 Instead, it's a gripping tale about one of the biggest heists of the century in which an obsessive hobbyist pilfers one of the most important collections of birds in natural history—and walks free.
 You won't be able to stop listening.